The government-funded greyhound racing industry

 A taxpayer funded industry

-In December 2022, Queensland Racing Minister Grace said the funding model has allowed Racing Queensland to bolster prize money, and that she was pleased to announce there will be a $31 million increase in prize money across all codes next year.
+In December 2022, then Queensland Racing Minister Grace Grace said the funding model has allowed Racing Queensland to bolster prize money, and that she was pleased to announce there will be a $31 million increase in prize money across all codes next year.
 The announcement goes onto list the specific prize money increases, there is no mention of animal welfare.

 Ipswich Racetrack